rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/06-deploying-dev.rst

        tags:
           - container

-With your tasks added, run the playbook using ``ansible-playbook``.
+With your tasks added, run the playbook using ``ansible-playbook``, specifying that only tasks with the ``container`` tag are executed.

 .. code-block:  bash

   $ cd ~/playbook
   $ ansible-playbook -i hosts apache-simple-container-build.yml

 Your custom httpd image is now in your container registry.
 Your next playbook will deploy your application to your development nodes.